muratk3n/thirdwave/en/2015/03/gallipoli.md

 Germans chose wrong; they partnered up with Ottomans, a land based power, who could not complement Germany - another land based power.
+But neither side probably had much choice in the matter given the existing arragement of power around the world and the region.
 The ultimate good thing coming out WWI obviously is the eventual collapse of the Ottoman Empire which could not be stopped either, as it was several centuries in the making.